Antimicrobial effect of the photodynamic therapy on caries lesion: an in vitro study

 Supporting Agencies

-This study was supported by undergraduate research scholarships from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and Fundo de Apoio à Iniciação Científica/Reitoria PUC-Campinas (Brazil), which were essential for enabling student participation in scientific research, as well as for supporting the execution of laboratory procedures and data collection, thereby contributing to the advancement of knowledge in this field.How to Cite
+This study was supported by undergraduate research scholarships from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and Fundo de Apoio à Iniciação Científica/Reitoria PUC-Campinas (Brazil), which were essential for enabling student participation in scientific research, as well as for supporting the execution of laboratory procedures and data collection, thereby contributing to the advancement of knowledge in this field.Data Availability Statement

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.